-Section 75 Category Details of Needs/Experiences/Priorities ALL To ensure that our policies do not discriminate or exclude anyone.
+Section 75 Category Details of Needs/Experiences/Priorities ALL N/A

 Part 2: Screening Questions

 Introduction

 - 1. If the conclusion is none in respect of all of the Section 75 categories, then you may decide to screen the policy out.
 If a policy is 'screened out', you should give details of the reasons for the decision taken. - 2.
 If the conclusion is major in respect of one or more of the Section 75 categories, then consideration should be given to subjecting the policy to an EQIA. - 3.
 If the conclusion is minor in respect of one or more of the Section 75 categories, then consideration should still be given to proceeding with an EQIA, or to measures to mitigate the adverse impact; or an alternative policy.